Aetherinox/csf-firewall/docs/docs/usage/ipset.md

 <br />

-Once installed, you can verify that IPSET is available by running:
+Once installed, verify that IPSET is available by running:

 === ":aetherx-axd-command: Command"